yashwanth2804/Linear-gitlab-extention/Readme.md

 ## Acknowledgements

-Thanks to all the developers who use Linear and GitLab in their daily workflow.
+Thanks to all the developers who use Linear and GitHub/GitLab in their daily workflow.
 Your needs inspired this project.

 ## Credits